History of Furniture (ICM371) Course Detail

 Course Learning Outcomes The students who succeeded in this course;

-• Learns about the emergence and transformation of different furniture designs from different periods and cultures.
+• Have an understanding of the emergence and evolution of different furniture designs across various cultures and time periods.

 Weekly Subjects and Releated Preparation Studies